+The Project's northwest boundary adjoins an occupied property with an existing warehouse.
+The building is a light-colored rectangular metal warehouse building with a low pitched roof.
+The existing warehouse property is enclosed at its easterly and southerly boundary by chain-link fencing and adjacent low level plantings.
+The existing warehouse is part of the light industrial zone and therefore must adhere to development and operational restrictions on landscaping and lighting pursuant to Desert Hot Springs Municipal Code Chapters 17.16.
+The existing warehouse does not constitute a visual impairment to proposed Project.

+In its current state, the project property is vacant with scattered vegetation coverage associated with the Sonoran creosote bush scrub community.
+The on-site terrain is predominantly flat with a gradual slope toward the south.
+There are no salient topographic features or other visual landmarks on-site or on its general surroundings.
+The vacant condition has been representative of the property since at least 1953.
+Accordingly, no historic buildings, structures, or other permanent improvements have been known to exist on-site and no physical improvements, structures, salient topographic features or other visual landmarks are currently found on-site.
+San Gorgonio Lane is a largely unimproved road within a 60-foot right-of-way.
+This frontage lacks curb-and-gutter improvements, street lighting and traffic signal facilities.

-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact Incorporated Gorgonio Lane is a partially improved road within a 60-foot right-of-way.
-This frontage lacks curb-andgutter improvements, street lighting and traffic signal facilities.
-The undeveloped Project property has distant and relatively unobstructed views of the Little San Bernardino Mountains to the west, north and east.
+The undeveloped project property has distant and relatively unobstructed views of the Little San Bernardino Mountains to the west, north and east.
+As discussed, the adjacent property to the northwest exhibits a metal warehouse building on similarly sized parcel and will have minimal impact on the Project's view to the northwest.
 The San Jacinto and Santa Rosa Mountains are visible to the southeast, south and southwest.
-All visible mountain ranges are located over a mile from the Project site and none have a formal designation as a scenic vista in relation to the Project setting.
+All visible mountain ranges are located over a mile from the project site and none have a formal designation as a scenic vista in relation to the project setting.
 Moreover, there are no existing residential structures in the project vicinity, such that would currently be benefiting from localized or regional mountain views.

 The proposed site design involves one two-story building with parking lot facilities and gated entry points within fenced limits.
 The building has a proposed maximum height of 44 feet.
-The construction materials primarily consist of insulated metal wall panels with a ribbed surface.
-The proposed finishes include dark colored tones with accented features and signage, resulting in a unified architectural style with a desert contemporary theme.
+The construction materials primarily consist of insulated metal wall panels with a ribbed surface, and a 2 foot high block stem wall.
+The proposed finishes include mostly light colored tones with accented features such as the proposed cantilevered second floor, and signage, resulting in a unified architectural style with a desert contemporary theme.
 Proposed downward-oriented lighting mounted on the building walls and on posts will provide the necessary nighttime illumination for facility security in the parking lot and drive aisles.

 The proposed landscaping and fence design will be complimentary to the building design.
-The project edges and San Gorgonio Lane frontage will be improved with trees, palms, shrubs, ground-cover, and accent plantings to visually coordinate with the surrounding desert environment while providing the necessary visibility for law enforcement purposes.
+The project edges and San Gorgonio Lane frontage will be improved with trees, palms, shrubs, ground-cover, and accent planting to visually coordinate with the surrounding desert environment while providing the necessary visibility for law enforcement purposes.
 The landscaping design will be subject to review and approval by the City of Desert Hot Springs.
-In the context of the existing setting and land use designation, the proposed Project is not anticipated to adversely alter the existing viewshed on any scenic vistas and less than significant impacts are expected.
-Mitigation Measures: None , Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? $\boxtimes$ Discussion:
+In the context of the existing setting and land use designation, the proposed project is not anticipated to adversely alter the existing viewshed on any scenic vistas and less than significant impacts are expected.

+Mitigation Measures: None b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?